 Eating disorders run the gamut, Julie says, but some women in midlife do have a particular vulnerability due to the shift in estrogen.
 We don’t yet understand the exact cause and effect or who might be more likely to develop a food disorder, but because every woman experiences changes at this time, all women should be on guard against unhealthy eating habits.
 There may be a biologically useful reason for those 15 pounds at menopause, by the way, and unhealthy consequences to fighting the gain.

 [More from Julie on why eating disorders in women in midlife are so common.]

 Yep, says Julie.
 Our bodies don’t understand weight loss “on purpose,” so it starts going into survival mode, shutting down systems and sending hunger signals.
 Julie goes into some of the physical and emotional repercussions of overly restricted eating.
 Dieting is pretty counter-productive, according to Julie, so maybe don’t do it.
 There are better ways to be healthy.

-[Speaking of potentially unhealthy dieting, read Julie’s thoughts on intermittent fasting.]
+[Speaking of potentially unhealthy dieting, read Julie’s thoughts on intermittent fasting in menopause.]

 Stop fighting your body, Julie says.
 Celebrate the gifts you have to give, value your body and its wisdom.